Constrained State Estimation -- A Review: Introduction

-The paper is organized as follows: Section \ref{section-problem} presents the problem statement.
-Section \ref{section-uncontrained-PF} reviews the unconstrained Bayesian state estimation framework.
-Section \ref{section-constrained-CBE} presents the literature available in constrained state estimation using Kalman filter, extended Kalman filter, unscented Kalman filter, ensemble Kalman filter and moving horizon estimation.
-Section \ref{section-constrained-PF} introduces a large critical review of the constrained particle filtering.
-Finally, Section \ref{section-conclusion} summarizes the paper.
+This paper provides a tutorial-style review of constrained state estimation methods for KF, EKF, UKF, EnKF, moving horizon estimation, and PF.
+In Section \ref{section-problem}, we start by presenting the problem statement.
+Section \ref{section-uncontrained-PF} provides detailed description of unconstrained Bayesian state estimation techniques.
+Section \ref{section-constrained-CBE} presents the literature available in constrained state estimation for KF, EKF, EnKF, and moving horizon estimation.
+In Section \ref{section-constrained-PF}, we formulate and review of the constrained PF problem.
+Finally, Section \ref{section-conclusion} summarizes and concludes the paper.